mdpetters/DifferentialMobilityAnalyzers.jl/README.md

 [![codecov badge][codecov_badge]][codecov_url]
 [![][docs-stable-img]](docs/DOCUMENTATION.md)

-<b> DifferentialMobilityAnalyzers.jl </b> is an implementation of the Julia DMA language (JDL) and tool for working with data from aerosol differential mobility analyzers.
+<b> DifferentialMobilityAnalyzers.jl </b> implements the Julia DMA language.
+It is a tool for working with data from aerosol differential mobility analyzers.

 ## Installation & Quickstart
 The package  <b> DifferentialMobiliyAnalyzers </b> can be installed from the Julia REPL prompt with